-Most of the time on this blog, home improvement tips seem to follow a recent learning experience stemming from fixing something that’s broken — such as troubleshooting the furnace, plumbing tips from Dad after getting a leak in the bathroom sink, or evicting a family of a**hole squirrels from my attic.
+Most of the time on this blog, home improvement tips seem to follow a recent learning experience stemming from fixing something that’s broken — such as figuring out what’s up with the furnace, plumbing tips from Dad after getting a leak in the bathroom sink, or evicting a family of a**hole squirrels from my attic.
 But, every now and then, I find myself looking up information about preventing the next big home repair expense, hence the reason for – 11 Hot Water Heater Tips That Can Save You Money.
 Because maybe — just a little bit — I should probably start seeing what this “ounce of prevention” adage is all about and leave the rainy day funds for a different, less-foreseeable rainy day.

 I dunno… maybe this whole being an adult thing is starting to actually happen.